 You can enroll your child for Classover online Spanish class.
-With dozens of certified expert instructors and a small sized class for only $10/lesson, Classover provides one of the best online learning experience.
+With dozens of certified expert instructors and a small sized class, Classover provides one of the best online learning experience.
 A native speaker can teach Spanish way more efficiently than those who are non-native speakers.
 Teaching Spanish to your child is definitely a huge challenge, but it could be so much easier with the help of a professional.
 Take advantage of the Classover FREE trial class and see immediate improvement !

 Learn Spanish while Having Fun:

 Play is a great way to teach Spanish.
 A number of studies support the idea of language enhancement through play.
 You can almost teach everything to your kids by combining learning and play.
 Also, learning Spanish while playing offers kids an opportunity to enjoy and relax.
 They thought of it as an activity instead of taking it as studying or doing homework.
 Role playing, building blocks, dancing, singing, naming things or word hunt can be used to facilitate the promotion of Spanish.

 While teaching Spanish use different topics or themes to make learning easy, quick and entertaining.
 Children tend to learn things quickly and retain for longer times when they are taught using a number of themes.
 For example, the theme could be “Gardening” and for 1 to 2 weeks discuss different sub-topics using nouns, verbs, adjectives and phrases to enhance vocabulary.
 Moreover, different garden-related games, singing songs about weather, nature, and gardening can create a huge impact in teaching Spanish.